Sydney Opera House Cahill walk

 The observation deck on the Cahill Walk is directly above Circular Quay Station.

 If you still have over 90 minutes left, then keep going.
 Head along the walkway to the other side, and you will find a staircase that will take you to the back of The Rocks or onto the Harbour Bridge.
-If you are fast, you can take a quick jog to the middle of the bridge for a quick look.
+If you’re fast, you can take a quick jog to the middle of the bridge for a quick look.

 If all these suggestions have you scared of getting lost, you could always head straight to Opera Bar for a quick lunch and sit soaking in the view till it is time to head back to the station.

-Explore Sydney on Foot – Visit the Harbour’s Eastern and Western shores
+Explore Sydney on Foot

 Postcard view Sydney from Mrs Macquarie's Point